 6) Abruzzo

-While you’re here, you want to take a swig of the Vino Cotto.
+If you decide to visit Abruzzo in January, you might want to take a swig of the Vino Cotto.
 It is a local drink of the people there.
 It was used to preserve wine in the past.
 It has a sweet and sour taste and is a nice treat to warm up on a cold day.

 7) Sicily

-There are also geothermal hot springs like the Santa Venera Pozzo, which has water coming from the sulphuric base of the volcano.
+Are you visiting Italy in January but really don’t want to deal with the cold?
+Head to Sicily, where you can find the mildest weather during winter in Italy.
+It’s probably too cold to swim unless you are really brave, but you could head to geothermal hot springs like the Santa Venera Pozzo, which has water coming from the sulphuric base of the Etna volcano.
 In January, these hot springs are a better substitute for beaches.

 Book your Sicily tours here!